-A comprehensive consideration of human gross anatomy.
-Systems included are musculoskeletal, neurological, urogenital, gastrointestinal and cardiopulmonary.
-Function, development, and topographic correlations are emphasized as a means toward evaluating clinical applications.
-Biomechanical function, topographic and clinical applications are emphasized.
+This comprehensive course provides an in-depth examination of human gross anatomy for graduate students in Physical Therapy (PT), Physician Assistant (PA), and Certified Registered Nurse Anesthetist (CRNA) Programs.
+It covers the musculoskeletal, neurological, urogenital, gastrointestinal, and cardiopulmonary systems, emphasizing functional anatomy, development, and topographic correlations.
+The course integrates biomechanical principles and clinical applications relevant to each discipline, focusing on physical assessment techniques, surgical considerations, anesthesia management, and therapeutic interventions as appropriate.
+By bridging anatomical knowledge with practical skills, this course aims to enhance students' clinical reasoning, diagnostic capabilities, and treatment planning across these allied health professions, providing a robust foundation for their respective fields of practice.
 Prerequisite: admission to the Biology CRNA Program, PAS Program, or DPT Professional Program; concurrent enrollment in BIO/PAS/PTS 510 under same department.
-(Cross-listed with BIO/PAS/PTS; may only earn credit in one department.)
+(Cross-listed with BIO/PAS/ PTS; may only earn credit in one department.)
 Offered Summer.